msheets1983/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM, or Document Object Model, represents the html parts of a website.
+The browser reads html and css on how to build the DOM by utilizing JavaScript.

 2. What is an event?

+Anytime someone interacts with a website.

 3. What is an event listener?

+A tracker on an element that triggers an action.

 4. Why would we convert a NodeList into an Array?

+To interate through a set of elements.

 5. What is a component?

+Pieces of code, that are reuseable, that can be used to build elements of a page.

 ### Git Set up